seibert-media/automatix/README.md

 **automatix** is a wrapper for scripted sysadmin tasks.
 It offers some useful functionality for easier scripting and having full control over the automated process.

-**automatix** is originally designed for internal //SEIBERT/MEDIA use.
-It comes therefore with bundlewrap and teamvault support as well as the possibility to use your own logging library.

-Beware that this tool cannot substitute the system administrators brain and it needs a responsible handling, since you can do (and destroy) almost everything with it.
+The idea of **automatix** is to write down all the commands you would normally type to your commandline or python console into a YAML file.
+Then use **automatix** to execute these commands.

 There are different modes for **automatix** to work.
 Without any parameters automatix will try to execute the specified command pipeline from the script file until an error occurs or the pipeline is done.
 The interactive mode (**-i**) asks for every single commandline step whether to execute, skip or abort.
 Forced mode (**-f**) will also proceed if errors occur.

+**automatix** is originally designed for internal //SEIBERT/MEDIA use.
+It comes therefore with bundlewrap and teamvault support as well as the possibility to use your own logging library.

 ## Warning:

+Beware that this tool cannot substitute the system administrators brain and it needs a responsible handling, since you can do (and destroy) almost everything with it.

-Automatix evaluates YAML files and executes defined commands as shell or python commands.
+**Automatix** evaluates YAML files and executes defined commands as shell or python commands.
 There is no check for harmful commands.
 Be aware that this can cause critical damage to your system.

 Please use the interactive mode and doublecheck commands before executing.